How Equine Therapy Is Used For Addiction Treatment

 “Horses and animals can make you feel connected and part of a bigger plan,” said RCA Patient Advocate Jane Goggin.

-The horses meet patients wherever they are in their recovery journey, working to get rid of shame and guilt.
-With every exercise, the horses build patients back up to the person they were before their addiction.
+With every exercise, the horses build patients back up to the person they were before their addiction, eliminating feelings of guilt or shame.

 After patients create a path for the horses to follow, they work to get the horses from one side of the ring to the other.
 With their keen senses, the horses model the behavior and emotions they see in their trainer.
 That means sometimes a change of approach is necessary to get the job done … and can be applied to the patient’s treatment, too.